 In early January 2017, a Utah mother posted a video of her 2-year old twins which, as they say, "went viral.”
 The toddlers were climbing on the six-drawer IKEA dresser in their bedroom when it toppled over on them, trapping one twin, Brock, under the dresser.
 The surveillance video the family had installed in the room shows the other brother, Bowdy, working to move the chest off of his brother.
 Bowdy is eventually successful, tipping the dresser just enough for Brock to crawl out from under it.

 The parents said they shared the video so that other parents could see the importance of fastening the chests to the wall to prevent the tip-over.
 A spokesperson for IKEA, a Swedish furniture manufacturer, said the company was investigating whether or not it was really an IKEA dresser, but emphasized the parents were correct.
-Tip-overs could be prevented if parents would anchor the chests to the wall.
+Furniture tip-overs could be prevented if parents would anchor the chests to the wall.

 IKEA knows well the importance of anchoring chests.
 Allegations are that they are “inherently unstable.”
 In December 2016, the company paid out $50 million to settle three separate wrongful death lawsuits which had been brought by parents on behalf of their toddlers.
 The toddlers had all been 2-years-old or younger when they were crushed to death by toppling over Ikea dressers.